jkolbly/diplomacy-rest/README.md

 Endpoints are relative to [http://bankbook.kolbly.name:8000/diplomacy/api](http://bankbook.kolbly.name:8000/diplomacy/api).
 The browser accessing this API must have a valid `auth_token` cookie.

+If there's an error during a request on any endpoint, the server will send a response of the form `{"error":"description"}`.

 | Endpoint | GET/POST | GET Params | Content-Type | Request Body | Description |
 |---|---|---|---|---|---|
 | /maps | GET | | | | Redirects to /maps/list. |